Serving Greater Charlotte - including Rock Hill, SC, Hickory, Gastonia and nearby

 This type of fungi quickly grows all over wood surfaces in a humid environment, alarming homeowners but not usually amounting to significant damage.
 These fungi are only able to consume the sugars and starches present in the wood, and not the polymers in wood fibers that provide structural strength.

 Appropriate protective gear and an EPA-approved cleaning agent can provide a good short-term solution for cosmetically damaging fungi species (some molds are harmful and/or toxic to inhale or touch).

 Given warmth, moisture, and food, mold will always return.
 Addressing the source of moisture is a much better route to the permanent solution you're seeking.

 Also known as "brown rot", this fungus will reduce the wood it feeds on into small, rectangular pieces, leaving a "red dust" of spores behind as it spreads.

 While not quite as widespread as other forms of mold damage, dry rot results in severe structural damage to wood.
 According to a study originally published in the Official Journal of the International Biodeterioration and Biodegradation Society, a 1% decrease of the weight of wood can result in a 75% loss in the wood's toughness, causing floor joists and girders to begin to crumble apart in a very short period of time.

 Don't be mislead by the name "dry rot" -- it does need significant moisture (a minimum of 28-30% content within the wood).

 Dry rot damage can be treated with fungicides (such as boric acid) or other mold treatments to eliminate problems.
 However, the best way to prevent dry rot and related fungi is to create a dry space.

-Wood that's been damaged by termites tends to be hollowed out along the grain, and may look completely undamaged.
-Inside, you can find ragged-looking "galleries" (tunnels in the wood) that are lied with dried mud, waste, and soil.
+Wood that's been damaged by termites tends to be hollowed out along the grain and may look completely undamaged.
+Inside, you can find ragged-looking "galleries" (tunnels in the wood) that are lined with dried mud, waste, and soil.

 Other signs mud-lined "tubes" in visible areas around wood, and the sound made by knocking on termite-damaged wood: which produces a hollow sound.
 Damage in plaster and drywall may appear as tiny, dirt-lined holes.